brunoro/galapagos/README.md

 Installation and usage
 ----------------------
-If are not on the mood for some compilation, binary versions are available on the `bin/` folder.
+If are not on the mood for some compiling, binary versions are available on the `bin/` folder.

 Otherwise, to compile: